-- (b)(a) the bore shall be located at least 50m from a neighbouring property; - (c)(b) the bore shall be located at least 50m from the bank of any river or stream or the high water mark of any lake or pond; and, - (d)(c) the bore shall be located at least 50m from the boundary of any wetland; and. - (e)(d) the bore from which groundwater is taken shall have been lawfully established; and - (f)(e) the bore from which water shall be taken shall be authorised under Rule WQL32 of the Natural Resources Regional Plan; and, - (g)(f) water shall not be allowed to run to waste.
+- (f) the take shall not cause a wetland to be de-watered, except where it is authorised under Rule WTL2 of the Natural Resources Regional Plan as a permitted activity. - Rule 6.4 The taking and use of groundwater for the purpose of maintaining, repairing or replacing existing infrastructure is a permitted activity, provided the following conditions are complied with: - the maximum rate of take shall be 10 l/s and the maximum volume shall be 40 m3/day; - (b) the take shall not have a direct, high or moderate degree of hydraulic connection to a surface water body, determined in accordance with Policy WQN7(1)(a) of the Natural Resources Regional Plan; - (c) the take shall not occur for more than 60 days per annum; - (d) where the take is less than 30m below ground level; - the bore shall be located at least 50m from a neighbouring property; - the bore shall be located at least 50m from the bank of any river or stream or the high water mark of any lake or pond; and, - (iii) the bore shall be located at least 50m from the boundary of any wetland. - (e) the bore from which groundwater is taken shall have been lawfully established; - (f) the bore from which water shall be taken shall be authorised under Rule WQL32 in the Natural Resources Regional Plan; and, - (g) water shall not be allowed to run to waste.